 What is harder is how other people view the Ukraine.
 This is important as it determines how governments respond to the crisis.
 In the case of the United States of America most regular Americans will view the Ukraine as part of Russia.
 This is because most Americans do not travel far from their home.
 64% of Americans have never been abroad compared to eight percent British.
 So their world view is diminished.
 This makes the political willingness amongst Americans to “defend” the Ukraine much weaker.
 Also, the “America First” movement is strong and there is a tiredness of seeing American blood spilled abroad.

 I would argue that the sentiment is possibly similar in the UK.
 My favourite piece of classical music is Modest Mussorgsky’s “Pictures at an Exhibition” and when I listen to “At the gates of Kiev” I have an image of Russian orthodox Cathedral towers and men in fur coats with Russian hats, even though this is far removed from reality having spoken to people that have lived and travelled there.
 I cannot help but fee the Ukraine is Russian.
 The identity that I chose to give that region is Russian.
-This is possibly because I am well travelled and am influenced by American movies, TV and culture.
+This is possibly because I am not well travelled and am influenced by American movies, TV and culture.
 Yet I look at Instagram pictures in Kiev and I see a European city that looks European in many ways.
 Yet I would not wish to see British blood spilt defending the Ukraine.